-You know, like pumpkin spice lattes, ghost tours, haunted hotels, Halloween parades, and so much more.
+You know, like pumpkin spice lattes, ghost tours, haunted hotels, Halloween parades, and even some of the best fall foliage festivals in the world.
 But I am totally digressing here because we’re really here to discuss New York fall foliage and uncover all of the absolute best places to see fall foliage in New York.

 After all, I’m a born and bred New York native who has lived in this great state for upwards of 30 years.
 Therefore, I know exactly where to go to see exquisite fall foliage in New York.

 So, if marveling at an eruption of vibrant reds, oranges, and yellows from within the forests that surround you is your idea of a hopping good time, then this article is totally for you.

 Because I’m about to reveal the inside scoop on:

 - Where is the best fall foliage in New York?

 - What is the best time to see fall colors in New York?

 - Where can I see fall foliage in NYC?

 - What month do leaves change color in New York?